 Contact the Legal Help Line at 314-664-6699

-We offer free legal representation for Adult and Child Order of Protection hearings for victims of abuse in the following Missouri counties: St. Louis City, St. Louis County, St. Charles County, Jefferson County, Lincoln County, and Franklin County.
+We offer free legal representation for Adult and Child Order of Protection hearings for victims of abuse in the following Missouri counties: St. Louis City, St. Louis County, Jefferson County, Lincoln County, Washington County, Warren County, and Franklin County.

 Eligibility guidelines address the needs of the poor and the “working poor” and clients receive on-going advocacy and support while the protective order is in effect or until an end to services is requested.
 Specialized services are provided for immigrants and refugees.